KIPTOO-JOB/shoppingList/README.md

-# Shopping List Application :bulb:
+# Shopping List Application 🛍️

 A simple to-do list application built with HTML, CSS, and JavaScript.
 This application allows users to add, delete, and mark tasks as completed.